 You can also download the University of Sunderland App to access PANDA – Our dedicated financial support feature that will help you keep on track of your finances – find out more about the app and download it at www.sunderland.ac.uk/mobile-app.

 Our Student Wellbeing service is here to provide support for your physical, emotional, mental and spiritual wellbeing to support you on your journey through University.

-The Disability Support Team (DST) are able to give information, support and guidance to students with disabilities, mental health difficulties, Specific Learning Difficulties (such as dyslexia) and long term medical conditions.
-Their area of expertise is learning support; if you feel that your condition or impairment is having an impact upon your studies, you can contact them at anytime.
+The Disability Support Team (DST) are able to give information, support and guidance to students with disabilities, mental health difficulties, Specific Learning Difficulties (such as dyslexia) and long-term medical conditions.
+Their area of expertise is learning support; if you feel that your condition or impairment is having an impact on your studies, you can contact them at any time.